natemarks/cdk-starter/README.md

 config/dev/simple_asg/aaa/simple_asg.json change.
 It starts as a simple map in JSON with a single key.
 The new version is fleshed out with all the default values for that dataclass AND a new value for the key: ami_id

+The discovery process can be run manually, if you want to carefully manage the config data changes.
+Just run the discovery manually and commit the changes to the repo.
+The pipeline that runs your CDK commands will just read the configuration data.
+Alternatively, if you don't care about the changes, but you want the convenience of always using the latest discovered data -  and perhaps just checking the impact using CDK diff - run the discovery in the pipeline that runs your CDK commands.